H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 ## 40.3 VERIFYANDTEST.sh Eternal Watchdog

+★ **VERIFYANDTEST.sh restored — April 1, 2026 (OI-CRON closed):**
+The script is now located at `~/msjarvis-monitoring/VERIFYANDTEST.sh` with a repo-local symlink at `scripts/VERIFYANDTEST.sh`.
+Status note at `logs/ch40_closeout/oi_cron_verifyandtest_status.txt`; log file paths at `logs/ch40_closeout/verifyandtest_log_files.txt`.
+Latest run captured at `logs/ch40_closeout/VERIFYANDTEST_latest.log` — checks confirmed for main-brain, unified gateway (best-effort), session sidecar, GBIM cron entries, and EEG gap note.

 `VERIFYANDTEST.sh` is the primary system health watchdog script.
-It runs on demand during development sessions and is intended to be scheduled as a cron job for continuous monitoring.
+It runs on demand during development sessions and is scheduled as a cron job for continuous monitoring.
+See §40-I for the full cron schedule and watchdog evidence.

 **A clean run as of ★ March 28, 2026 confirms:**